gabrielfalcao/bose/functional_tests/doc_tests/test_issue107/plugin_exceptions.rst

-Also, before issue152 was resolved, .loadTestsFromFile() and .loadTestsFromName() didn't catch these errors at all, so the following test would crash nose:
+Also, before issue152 was resolved, .loadTestsFromFile() and .loadTestsFromName() didn't catch these errors at all, so the following test would crash bose:

     >>> class FailLoadFromNamePlugin(EnabledPlugin):
     ...     name = "fail-load-from-name"